w3Scribe/w3Scribe/README.md

 - 👋 Hi there!
 I'm Sudhir Gadpayle,
 - 👀 a computer science and technology enthusiast.
-- 🌱 I'm currently pursuing a diploma course in COPA
+- 🌱 I'm currently pursuing a undergraduate course BCA
 - 💞️ I'm looking for collaborators to work on JavaScript challenges and problem-solving questions.